 The trainer noted that the barrage came from various sections of the crowd as the reality of Ball’s defeat set in.

 As the debris continued to fall, security teams scrambled to protect the new champion and his staff.
-Robles gave credit to the security for the quick thinking for preventing them from getting hurt.
+Robles credited security with preventing injuries.
 The security personnel immediately surrounded Figueroa’s team, shielding them from debris.

 “Thank God the security reacted fast and got us out of there right away,” he said.
 “It could have turned into something worse, maybe even people getting hurt.”

 Despite the hostile reception, Figueroa remained a professional.
 Once the tension cooled, he made a point to visit Ball’s dressing room.
-In a show of sportsmanship that stood in stark contrast to the scene in the arena, Figueroa congratulated the former champion and even returned the belt to him there as a gesture of respect.
+In a show of sportsmanship, a different tone from the earlier scene in the arena, Figueroa congratulated the former champion and even returned the belt to him there as a gesture of respect.

-While the final minutes in the ring were defined by flying cans and coins, the fight itself will be remembered for Figueroa’s incredible grit and the sudden silence he brought to Liverpool.
+While the final minutes in the ring were defined by flying cans and coins, the fight itself will be remembered for Figueroa’s discipline down the stretch and the sudden silence he brought to Liverpool.

 Click here to subscribe to our FREE newsletter